 The Grind on Offense

 Once the game’s first touchdown is quickly scored, it is your turn to go on the offensive.
 Your plan is obvious: score on the 8th game turn.
 To succeed, you need to move the ball forward safely while grinding time whenever it is reasonable to do so.
 Unless you are short on time, there is no need to hurry.
-On the contrary, take all your time and roll as much block dice and armors as possible.
+On the contrary, take all your time and roll as many block dice and armors as possible.
 Avoid hurrying because you could then fail something and suffer a second touchdown.
 Needless to say, it would irremediably lose you the game.

 If your opponent is awake to what is happening on the pitch, he will not pay attention to your own feints.
 Obviously, do not waste time and energy scheming.
 Superbly concentrate on what you do best: covering the ball and hitting.
 To succeed, a Grind must be ruthless.
 Assume it.